postsharp/postsharp-emails/metalama-email-course/70-custom-logging-aspect.md.md

 }
 ```

 The code above is relatively straightforward, but there are a couple of points worth noting.
-The first is the use of the special 'meta' keyword, which enables us to access the elements in our source code.
+The first is the use of the special 'meta' keyword, which allows us to access the elements in our source code.
 The second point is that Metalama cannot read the value of out parameters.
 This is entirely logical, given that these values would not be known at the time the code is compiled.

 Now that we have our InterpolatedStringBuilder, we can create our revised logging aspect that will utilize it.